delete-files-and-directories-linux

 drwxr-xr-x 2 myuser mygroup 64 16 Jul 08:18 tmp_dir2

-The find command to identify directories with a name that starts with “tmp_” is:
+The find command that identifies directories with a name that starts with “tmp_” is:

 find . -type d -name 'tmp_*'

-The flag -type with value d is used to restrict the search to directories, the -name flag allows to pass a pattern we want the name of the directory to match.
+The flag -type with value d restricts the search to directories, and the -name flag allows passing a pattern we want the name of the directory to match.

 The output of the command is: